mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.4/install/install-airgapped/index.md

 Before installing, verify that your environment meets the following basic requirements:

-* [Docker Desktop][install_docker] version 18.09.2 or later
+* [Docker][install_docker] version 18.09.2 or later

-  You must have Docker Desktop installed on the host where the Konvoy command line interface (CLI) will run.
+  You must have Docker installed on the host where the Konvoy command line interface (CLI) will run.
-  For example, if you are installing Konvoy on your laptop, be sure the laptop has a supported version of Docker Desktop.
+  For example, if you are installing Konvoy on your laptop, be sure the laptop has a supported version of Docker.

 * [kubectl][install_kubectl] v1.16.9 or later